redherd-project/redherd-documentation/docs/users-guide/single-asset-tasking.md

 ## 3. Topics attachement

-First, it is necessary to associate some topics to the asset in relation to the type of tasks to perform (e.g. reconnaissance).
+First, it is necessary to associate some topics to the asset in relation to the type of tasks to perform (e.g. reconnaissance, delivery).

 <img src="asset-topics-adding.png" style="display: block; margin-left: auto; margin-right: auto; width: 95%; border: 2px solid #000;" alt="RedHerd">

 ## 4. Module selection

-Once you have associated a topic to an assets, all the related module will be available to it and could be potentially used against targets.
+Once you have associated a topic to an assets, all the related modules become available and employable.

 <img src="asset-modules.png" style="display: block; margin-left: auto; margin-right: auto; width: 95%; border: 2px solid #000;" alt="RedHerd">